Speculorg/Terminal/volumes/postgres_data/README.md

-# postgres_data
+# PostgreSQL Data Volume

-This directory contains PostgreSQL database files for development.
-Data is preserved between container restarts.
+This directory contains the persistent storage for the Database Service (PostgreSQL + TimescaleDB) data files.